Place-Based Educator Leadership Conversations

 In the Reggio Emilia philosophy, “The studio is not an isolated place where artistic things happen.
 It is a laboratory for thinking.” -Lella Gandini.
 Loris Malaguzzi, the founder of the Reggio Emilia philosophy, believed that young children have a hundred ways of speaking, listening, and being.
 Those languages should be encouraged and explored.
 When you invite a child to draw, the act of drawing creates a pathway for a child to express themselves more fully and more often than not a story or a dialogue accompanies their work.

-Introduction to Place-based Education: Asynchronous Virtual Course
+Introduction to Place-based Education: Winter Asynchronous Virtual Course